 controllers, and the mission was allowed to continue—only to end in disaster.

 Therefore, the theological lesson

-to be learned from the sudden disintegration of the space shuttle Columbia
+to be learned from the disaster—and the tragic loss of the crewmember’s lives—is

 free will that points to one chillingly